MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-troubleshooting-guide.md

    See the troubleshooting section of the article, [Connect to SQL Server on Linux](#connection).

-2. **ERROR: Hostname must be 15 characters or less.**
+2. You experience the error message: **ERROR: Hostname must be 15 characters or less.**

    This is a known issue that happens whenever the name of the machine that is trying to install the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] package is longer than 15 characters.
 There are currently no workarounds other than changing the name of the machine.
 You can edit the hostname file and reboot the machine, which is explained in detail in the following [website guide](https://www.cyberciti.biz/faq/ubuntu-change-hostname-command/).

-3. Resetting the system administration (SA) password.
+3. The system administration (SA) password must be reset.

    If you forgot the system administrator (SA) password or need to reset it for some other reason, follow these steps.